jacksongoode/breathing-through-max/README.md

-# breathingthroughmax
+# Breathing through Max

+## Description
 A system to track your rate of breath and sonify it in real-time through Max MSP.
 It emphasizes tenants of biofeedback and can serve as a responsive system for stress relief.
+Please see the associated [blog post](https://jacksongoo.de/breathing-through-max/) for more information.

+## Instructions
-Setup for data playback (from prerecorded data)
+### Setup for data playback (from prerecorded data)

 1. Extract package zips from inside the "package" folder and move to the "/Documents/Max 8/Packages" directory located in the user directory
 2. Open the Max patch
 3. Load the "data.txt" file in the "csvloader" sub-patch (this may take a minute)
 4. Start the metro to iterate through the data with button labeled "play"

-Setup for real time streaming:
+### Setup for real time streaming:

 1. Install python-osc (Python 3.5+ required) with "pip install python-osc"
 2. Install SensorLog from the iOS App Store (no current equivalent for Android at the moment)